oac-tree/sup-di/doc/development.rst

 Development
 ===========

 ``sup-di`` simplifies the development process by providing tools and patterns for managing dependencies and object lifecycles.
-Below is a guide on how to use sup-di for development:
+Below is a guide on how to use ``sup-di`` for development:

 Adding Classes to sup-di
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To add a new class to sup-di, follow these steps:
+To register a new class to ``sup-di``, follow these steps:

 1. Define your class and its dependencies.
 2. Register a factory function for the class in the `ObjectManager`.